jaydenpung/campusattendanceapk/README.md

     * __AttendanceFragment__ - Shows the summary of attendance of the user
     * __ScheduleFragment__ - Display list of lessons belong to the user, able to filter by date
     * __NotificationFragment__ - Shows the list of message from push notifications
+    * __MultiSelectionSpinner__ - Self implemented class ,extending spinner and implement DialogInterface to allow multi select of drop down list
+    * __AddLessonActivity__ - Activity callable by staff to create lesson
+    * __SubjectTimetableActivity__ - Show the attendance status of each lesson of a specified subject in timetable format of 14 weeks.